 - a.
-A Course eligible for Course endorsement at Excellence or Merit is a Schoolapproved programme of assessment for a Candidate at Levels 1, 2 or 3 undertaken within one school year which: - i. consists of Assessment Standard; - ii. follows NZQA guidelines and is notified to NZQA; and - iii. meets the assessment requirements in paragraph b. of this Rule 8.5. - b.
-Subject to the exemptions in paragraph d. of this Rule 8.5, for the purposes of paragraph a.iii of this Rule 8.5, the School-approved programme of assessment must contain a minimum of 14 credits from Assessment Standards that have grades of Merit and/or Excellence, with: - a minimum of three of those credits from internally assessed standards; and - a minimum of three of those credits from externally assessed standards. ii. - c.
+A Course eligible for Course endorsement at Excellence or Merit or Achieved is a School-approved programme of assessment for a Candidate at Levels 1, 2 or 3 undertaken within one school year which: - i. consists of Assessment Standards; - ii. follows NZQA guidelines and is notified to NZQA; and - iii. meets the assessment requirements in paragraph b. of this Rule 8.5. - b.
+Subject to the exemptions in paragraph d of this Rule 8.5, for the purposes of paragraph a.iii of this Rule 8.5, the School-approved programme of assessment must contain a minimum of 14 credits from Assessment Standards, with: - i. a minimum of three of those credits from internally assessed standards; and - ii. a minimum of three of those credits from externally assessed standards. - c.
 The course endorsement is gained at the Level of the lowest standard making up the eligible 14 credits.
-Subject to the exemptions in paragraph d. of this Rule 8.5, NZQA will grant a Candidate a Course endorsement of: - Excellence where a Candidate achieves 14 or more credits from standards within the Course with a grade of Excellence, including at least three of those credits from internal standards and three of those credits from external standards: - Merit where a Candidate achieves 14 or more credits from the assessment ii. within the Course at Merit or Excellence, including at least three of those credits from internal standards and three of those credits from external standards. - d.
-The following exemptions from the internal and external credit requirements for Course endorsement are applicable: - For Courses where all the standards are from the subject area Physical Education there is no requirement for 3 credits from externally assessed standards: - For Courses where all the standards are from the subject area Religious Studies there is no requirement for 3 credits from externally assessed standards: - For Courses where all the standards are at Level 3 and from the subject area of iii.
-Visual Arts: - There is no requirement for 3 credits from internally assessed standards where the Candidate has achieved a single 14 credit externally assessed standard within the Course:
+Subject to the exemptions in paragraph d. of this Rule 8.5, NZQA will grant a Candidate a Course endorsement of: - i.
+Excellence where a Candidate achieves 14 or more credits from standards within the Course with a grade of Excellence, including at least three of those credits from internal standards and three of those credits from external standards: - ii.
+Merit where a Candidate achieves 14 or more credits from the assessment within the Course at Merit or Excellence, including at least three of those credits from internal standards and three of those credits from external standards. - iii.
+Achieved where a Candidate achieves 14 or more credits from the assessment within the Course at Achieved, Merit or Excellence, including at least three of those credits from internal standards and three of those credits from external standards. - d.
+The following exemptions from the internal and external credit requirements for Course endorsement are applicable: - For Courses where all the standards are from the subject area Physical Education there is no requirement for 3 credits from externally assessed standards: - ii.
+For Courses where all the standards are from the subject area Religious Studies there is no requirement for 3 credits from externally assessed standards: - iii.
+For Courses where all the standards are at level 3 and from the subject area of Visual Arts:

-- 2. There is no requirement for 3 credits from externally assessed standards where the Candidate has achieved 14 credits from internally assessed standards within the Course. - e.
+- There is no requirement for 3 credits from internally assessed standards where the Candidate has achieved a single 14 credit externally assessed standard within the Course: - 2.
+There is no requirement for 3 credits from externally assessed standards where the Candidate has achieved 14 credits from internally assessed standards within the Course. - e.
 The credits recorded on a Candidate's New Zealand Record of Achievement for a particular standard are eligible to be used only once towards a single Course endorsement for the year in which the credits were gained. - f.
 A Candidate is eligible for only one endorsement for each Course. - g.
 Where a Candidate qualifies for both an Excellence and Merit Course endorsement for a Course, only the Excellence endorsement will be issued. - h.
-A Course endorsement is recognised on the Candidate's New Zealand Record of Achievement a.
-NZQA will award qualifications on the School qualifications list using credits on the Candidate's New Zealand Record of Achievement as part of the release of external results in January 2020.
+Where a Candidate qualifies for both a Merit and an Achieved endorsement for a Course, only the Merit endorsement will be issued. - A Course endorsement is recognised on the Candidate's New Zealand Record of Achievement.

-8.6 Award of other School qualifications
+8.6 Award of other School Qualifications